 This Article's key contribution is to empirically focus on meme stock companies-the firms where retail investors are most likely to have become more powerful-and test how corporate governance and performance has been affected by the dramatic influx of retail investors in their shareholder base.
 We start by analyzing the background of meme trading.
 The existing scholarship has almost exclusively associated meme stocks with the surge in social media interest (such as Reddit boards) in these companies starting in 2021.
 10 While social media surely played an important role in popularizing these stocks, we trace the origins of meme trading further back, to the pre-pandemic era.
 Using an event study methodology, we find that meme stocks exhibited abnormal returns (and an abnormal increase in trading volume) in October 2019, when major online brokerages abolished commissions for trading.
 This suggests that meme companies were well positioned to benefit from the subsequent surge in retail investor interest: zero-commission trading laid the groundwork for the subsequent surge.
-Furthermore, the emergence and the significance of zero-commission trading for the meme stock phenomenon implies more fundamental changes that can happen at other public companies and across the financial markets.
+In the Appendix, we extend this event study approach beyond the meme stocks to all listed firms, and find that companies popular with retail investors exhibited positive abnormal returns in response to the abolition of trading commissions.
+The emergence and the significance of zero-commission trading for the meme stock phenomenon implies more fundamental changes that can happen at other public companies and across the financial markets.